Understanding POLST & Advance Directives

-There are many differences (see chart below) but four material differences are:
+There are many differences but four material differences are:

-- POLST is appropriate only for a limited patient population: for patients who have serious advanced illness or frailty for whom their health care professional would not be surprised if they died within a year.
+POLST is appropriate only for a limited patient population: for patients who have advanced illness or frailty.
 Advance directives are for all competent adults.

-- POLST Forms require a physician, nurse practitioner or physician assistant signature; this means the health care professional is- and should be- part of the advance care planning conversation.
+POLST forms require a physician (M.D. or D.O.), nurse practitioner, physician assistant, or doctor of naturopathy signature; this means the health care professional is- and should be- part of the advance care planning conversation.
 A health care professional may be unaware a patient even has an advance directive.

 What Is an Advance Directive?

 Advance directives are legal documents that all competent adults should have.
-Patients should use them to long-term advance care planning, identifying a surrogate, and for generally documenting medical treatments they would want if they lack capacity.
+Patients should use them to long-term advance care planning, identifying a surrogate/health care decision-maker, and for generally documenting medical treatments they would want if they lack capacity.

 Why Is an Advance Directive Not Enough?

-While the POLST Paradigm supports the completion of advance directives, clinical experience and research demonstrate that advance directives are not sufficient to ensure that those who suffer from serious advanced illness or frailty will have their preferences for treatment honored.
-A POLST Form must also be completed to assure patients that they will receive the treatments they want and avoid treatments they do not want.
+While the POLST program supports the completion of advance directives, clinical experience and research demonstrate that advance directives are not sufficient to ensure that those who have an advanced illness or frailty will have their preferences for treatment honored.
+A POLST form must also be completed to assure patients that they will receive the treatments they want and avoid treatments they do not want.

 Additionally, over the last couple of decades it has become clear that advance directives alone aren’t enough: